 Of all the places in the Lower 48 to find a bird-hunter’s paradise, the South Georgia upper coastal plains easily — easily — make the short list.

 That selling point was squarely in mind for the new owner of Longpine Plantation, a historic 5,850-acre quail plantation near Thomasville.
-After five years on the market, Longpine sold in July for $28.08 million to a Texan with a hunting and conservation bent.
+After five years on the market, Longpine sold in July for $28.08 million to a keen Texas hunter with a strong conservation streak.

-Among the property’s built-in hunting features: tradition.
-The quail hunting so popular today and throughout the Red Hills area around the Georgia-Florida state line started back in the post-Civil War era.
+The property’s key built-in hunting feature?
+Tradition.
+The quail hunting so popular today and throughout the Red Hills area around the Georgia-Florida state line began back in the post-Civil War era.
 Longpine was originally part of an older quail plantation founded in the 1880s by Wyman Jones and his family.

 Historical accounts describe the Jones family as remarkable stewards of the land, with conservation and management practices that forever shaped the beloved art/sport of chasing bobwhite quail with dogs, horses, and guns.